ramonmeza/ai-video-fx/README.md

 ### Run UI
 The front-end UI was developed using React and Next.js.
 The UI will run on `localhost:3000` by default.

 Note: `API_URL` is defined as a constant in `app\page.js`.
 If you want to run the API on a different port or with a different URL, modify the value for `API_URL`.
-This will change eventually.
+This will eventually change to building the static site using Next.js SSG.

 ```
 npx next dev
+// npx next build
 ```

 ### Run API